If your writing looks professional, so do you.

 Starting Sentences with “And” or “But”

-The operative word here, though, is sentence.
+The operative word here, though, is sentences.

 Notice the difference between these two examples:

 Mary ran errands all day in the sweltering heat to ensure that she could leave town the next morning for her vacation.
 But that night she lay in bed remembering all the tasks she had not yet completed.

 One sentence and one sentence fragment:

 Mary ran errands all day in the sweltering heat to ensure that she could leave town the next morning for her vacation.
 But that night lay in bed remembering all the tasks she had not yet completed.

 It’s fine to use a coordinating conjunction to launch an independent clause (a group of words with a subject and a verb that could stand alone as a sentence), such as the one we have in the first example.
 But the sentence fragment in the second example (a fragment because it is missing a subject), is not OK.